lullak/lullak/README.md

 - 👯 I’m looking to collaborate on exciting projects that involve C# .NET.
 - 📫 How to reach me: (https://www.linkedin.com/in/dennis-bircan-a43bb2135/)
-- ⚡ Fun fact: I have a strong interest in the stock market.
+- ⚡ Fun fact: I have a interest in the stock market.

 ## Skills and Expertise